UoB-COMSM0166/2025-group-17/README.md

 #### 4.3 Sound effects
 While not listed as one of our challenges in the plan, another challenges we encountered was how to manage background music and sound effects dynamically across rooms and gameplay states.
 For example, each level had a different background track, and certain moments like pausing the game required special audio effects (e.g., low-pass “telephone” filter).
 We also wanted to avoid overlapping or abrupt changes in audio playback when transitioning between levels or states.

-To solve this, we created a centralized sound manager in `GameStateManager.js` that handles music playback based on the current room’s level ID.
+To solve this, we created a centralised sound manager in `GameStateManager.js` that handles music playback based on the current room’s level ID.
 We used the `p5.sound` library to load all BGM files during `preload()` and played them using `.loop()` when the room started.
 To prevent redundant playback, we only switched tracks when the target BGM was different from the current one.

 For the pause effect, we applied a `LowPass filter` provided by `p5.sound`.
 When the game enters the pause state, we route the currently playing BGM through this filter and lower the overall volume.
 When the player resumes, we disconnect the filter and restore the original volume.
 This adds an immersive "muted" feel to the pause state without interrupting the track entirely.